Depth, Breadth, & Integration of Learning

 - By reflecting upon changes in learning and outlook over time and by making personal, professional, and civic plans based on that self-reflection.

-Click on the links for more information about current evidence of student learning from assessments aligned with Depth, Breadth and Integration of Learning:
+Click on the headings for current evidence of student learning from assessments aligned with Depth, Breadth, and Integration of Learning in the context of the UCORE curriculum: